OkraFramework/OkraFramework.github.io/documentation/okra_app_framework/navigation_defining_pages_and_viewmodels.md

 }
 {% endhighlight %}

-Simliarly the corresponding view-model is annotated with the ViewModelExportAttribute,
+Simliarly the corresponding view-model is annotated with the **ViewModelExportAttribute**,

 {% highlight c# %}
 [ViewModelExport("MyPageName")]